-First timers can start off with The Big Easy – a two hour semi-private introductory lesson which includes a beginner lift ticket.
+First-timers can start off with The Big Easy – a two-hour semi-private introductory lesson that includes a beginner lift ticket.
 Planning to return often?
-Consider the Season Long Mountain Adventure Pass–avoid the registration line and head right to the Adventure Corrall all season long.
+Consider the Season Long Mountain Adventure Pass, avoid the registration line, and head right to the Adventure Corrall all season long.

 Brilliant idea: The youngest learners are outfitted with a neon bib, making them clearly visible to instructors and passing skiers.

-No trip to Stowe with kids would be complete without a chocolate-drizzled Belgium waffle from the Waffle Cabin at the top of the gondola ride, and there’s lots to like at other mountainside eateries.
+No trip to Stowe with kids would be complete without a chocolate-drizzled Belgium waffle from the Waffle Cabin at the top of the gondola ride, and there are lots to like at other mountainside eateries.
 For those of us on a budget, however, there are less pricey restaurants in town including a couple of pizza joints with inventive menus.
-I’m partial to the “Blond Vermonter” (Vermont Cheddar, apples and ham on a thin curst) at Pie In The Sky but I’m also torn between a number of creative combinations at Pie-casso.
+I’m partial to the creative combinations at Pie-casso.

 What Else Is There To Do at Stowe?

-Although we were plenty busy just skiing, Stowe offers a number of fun winter activities including: nordic skiing and snowshoe hiking at the nordic skiing, dog sledding, snowshoe tours, and sleigh rides.
-Good thing that with all this strenuous activity, there’s also a number of spas for unwinding and relaxing.
+Although we were plenty busy just skiing, Stowe offers a number of fun winter activities including Nordic skiing and snowshoe hiking at the Nordic skiing, dog sledding, snowshoe tours, and sleigh rides.
+Good thing that with all this strenuous activity, there are also a number of spas for unwinding and relaxing.
 And even kids as young as six-year-old can benefit from treatments such as the “Chillax Session” at The Spa at Stowe Mountain Resort.

-The most convenient accommodations are at the luxurious Stowe Mountain Lodge; best amenity: Ski Valet stores your equipment upon arrival, bringing it out for easy access to the slopes when you’re ready.
+The most convenient accommodations are at the luxurious Lodge at Spruce Peak where the best amenity is that Ski Valet stores your equipment upon arrival, bringing it out for easy access and ski in ski out to the slopes when you’re ready.
 Almost as close are Stowe Mountain Resort’s numerous lodging options, from condo and townhouse rentals to the country inn by Toll Road.

 Located in north-central Vermont, Stowe Mountain Resort is 40 minutes from Vermont’s largest airport, 15 minutes from Interstate 89, and 15 minutes from the Amtrak train station.
 By car, Stowe is 183 miles from Albany, NY (3:45 hours); 204 miles from Boston, MA (3:19 hours); and 351 miles from New York City (5:40 hours.)